256 703027732 info@umarellavoyagesafaris.com

 Tree climbing lions are the reasons for the fame of the southern part of queen Elizabeth national park(Ishasha).
 The tree climbing lions draw thousands of tourists from all around the world to the national park.
 They are a star attraction and breathe taking experience for the tourists that visit.

-Uniqueness of Ishasha Lions
+Uniqueness Tree Climbing Lions of Ishasha sector

 The tree climbing lions at Ishasha in Uganda are a unique attraction because the habit of lions climbing trees is not common.
 They are a part of the wider lion family.
 There are no more than 2 populations in the whole world of such lions.
 That do exactly climb trees as one of their day to day behavior.